ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/adsb.rst

     module load adsb

-The adsb module takes in any ADS-B data from the APM and shows any nearby aircraft on the map.
+The adsb module takes in any ADS-B data from the autopilot and shows any nearby aircraft on the map.
 It also warns if any aircraft get too close.